randyhill/prTemplates/pull_request-template.md

-## Pull Request Description
+## Description

-## Pull Request Checklist
+## PR Checklist
-Please read through the following checklist before opening a pull request.
+Please fill out the following checklist before opening a pull request.
+Check (with X) those done or add comment to the description above explaining those that aren't.

 https://ouraring.atlassian.net/wiki/spaces/SW/pages/3694756120/iOS+PR+Checklist
-Using the following Checklist, check (with an X) those that are done or add a comment to the description above explaining those that aren't

 [ ] 1a.
 Is it targeted against master?
 [ ] 1b.
 Was it flagged for experimental?